 We also provide interns with Japanese lessons on campus free of charge.
 For more information, please read the At School Section.

 We offer many cultural events such as flower arrangement, calligraphy and tea ceremony, both on and off campus.
-Our students are always excited to talk with interns and make sure that they enjoy their time in Japan.
+Interns have also enjoyed Japanese-style barbecues at school and with homestay families.
+Interns have had tours of a nearby temple and shrine with explanations by the priests.
+In the K-12 world, interns have taught at our kindergarten, visited a nearby correspondence school, taught high school students at our college campus, acted as ALTs at a public junior high school and observed and worked with an ALT at another public junior high school.
+We continue to work on adding new events and experiences for interns.
+Please note that we are unable to offer all activities and events every semester.
+Our students are also always excited to talk with interns and make sure that they enjoy their time in Japan.
 Students sometimes organize trips to take interns to Disneyland and other amusement parks, Mt.
-Fuji, Nikko, other temples and shrines and of course, Tokyo.
+Fuji, Nikko, other temples and shrines and, of course, Tokyo.

 The work week for interns can be either four or five days long so interns are able to have long weekends to explore and enjoy the beauty of Japan if they wish.
 We are also flexible if other opportunities come up for short-term travel.
 Previous interns have taken trips to Korea, Thailand and other parts of Japan while they have been interning with us.